wustat/rjaf/README.md

 The following scripts demonstrate the function `rjaf()`, which constructs a joint forest model to estimate the optimal treatment assignment by pooling information across treatment arms using a clustering scheme.
-By inputting training, estimation, and validation data, we can obtain final regularized predictions and assignments in `forest.reg`, where the algorithm estimates regularized averages separately by the original treatment arms $k \in \{0,\ldots,K\}$ and obtains the corresponding assignment.
+By inputting training, estimation, and heldout data, we can obtain final regularized predictions and assignments in `forest.reg`, where the algorithm estimates regularized averages separately by the original treatment arms $k \in \{0,\ldots,K\}$ and obtains the corresponding assignment.